Deep Transfer Learning: Model Framework and Error Analysis: Experiment on four real classification datasets and one regression dataset

+While our research setting diverges from that of Domain Adaptation, Domain Generalization, and Multi-task Learning as discussed in \cite{farahani2021brief}.
+And it also differs from single-source domain transfer learning, as discussed in \cite{zhuang2020comprehensive}.
+To demonstrate the superiority of our learning approach, we conducted comparisons among several renowned Domain Adaptation methods that center around learning effective representations, along with the classical ERM algorithm,, as outlined in Table \ref{The accuracy of different training methods on typical datasets}, utilizing the code from DomainBed~\citep{gulrajani2020search}.
+Despite these methods do not impose any constraints on downstream training, the test results demonstrate the ascendancy of our approach to some extent.
+Further implementation details regarding the comparison are provided in the supplementary material.

-\textbf{Comparative methods and their results.} We present the test results in Table \ref{The accuracy of different training methods on typical datasets and their domains(new)} for the following training methods.
+\textbf{Ablation study and corresponding results.} To verify the effectiveness of additional constraints and architecture in our framework.
+We present the test results in Table \ref{The accuracy of different training methods on typical datasets and their domains(new)} for the following training methods.
 ERM-UD (ERM on both upstream and downstream): Training a network without considering task diversity, transferring the feature extractor to the downstream task, and training a linear classifier while freezing the feature extractor.
 Transfer Invariant Representation (TIR): Adopting and freezing the feature extractor using our upstream training method, followed by training a linear classifier at the downstream task without the $Q$ network.
 ERM-D (ERM only at downstream): Solely utilizing the pretrained EfficientNet to train the downstream task.
 Without Independence (WI): Adopting the feature extractor through our upstream training method and incorporating the pretrained EfficientNet while training at the downstream task without imposing any independence constraint between the output of EfficientNet and the transfer featurizer.

 \textbf{Results interpretation.} Contrasting the results between our method and WI demonstrates the efficacy of the independence penalty term in improving accuracy for downstream tasks, which can be attributed to that the independence constraints (\ref{qind}) and (\ref{modelQ}) reduce the learning difficulty of the downstream task.
 Moreover, when comparing the outcomes of our approach with those of ERM-D, it becomes evident that the enhanced accuracy cannot be solely attributed to the information learned in $Q$. {Furthermore, the comparison between TIR and WI reveals that the auxiliary network for extracting different information can be detrimental to accuracy when independence requirements are not imposed.} These numerical results align consistently with our observations in Theorem \ref{fine-tuning result} and Remark \ref{remark about comparison of theory results}.
 Specifically, the model under ``partial transfer" conditions is demonstrated to be more easily learnable, primarily attributed to not only the advantageous representation obtained from the upstream domains but also the imposition of the independence constraint, which significantly reduces the estimation complexity in the downstream task.